RP2/resume-gen-web/README.md

 ### 🎨 **Modern Resume Builder**

-- **Interactive Forms**: Clean, intuitive interface with 🚀 Feature Enhancements
+- **Interactive Forms**: Clean, intuitive interface with granular control, including drag-and-drop reordering and inline editing
 - **Resume Analytics** - Show metrics like word count, section completion, keyword density tabbed sections for all resume data
 - **Real-time Preview**: See your resume update instantly as you type with highlight animations
 - **Responsive Design**: Fully mobile-optimized interface that works perfectly on all devices